davidchesnut/sp-general-docs/docs/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

-> [!Note]
+> [!NOTE]
-> Paste the following code between the  **script** tags that you added in the [Create the application page](how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md#bk_CreateApp) procedure.
-Then, change the placeholder value for the **targetUser** variable before you run the code.
+> Paste the following code between the **script**tags that you added in the [Create the application page](how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md#bk_CreateApp) procedure.
+Then, change the placeholder value for the**targetUser**variable before you run the code.